robotenique/hugo-raw-files/README.md

 5. Manually clone the live website repo:

-You need to clone from here: [git@github.com:robotenique/robotenique.github.io.git](https://github.com/robotenique/robotenique.github.io), but **rename the folder to `public`**.
+You need to clone from here: [git@github.com:robotenique/robotenique.github.io.git](https://github.com/robotenique/robotenique.github.io), but **rename the folder to `public`** (`mv robotenique.github.io public`).
 This will be where we'll put the built website and commit live.

 Done!